-- Risk strategy is set in conjunction with the annual business planning cycle to ensure it is aligned with the IntegraFin Group's strategic objectives. - The IntegraFin Group will adopt a risk culture that has risk management informing all key strategic decision making. - The IntegraFin Group will be proactive in understanding, assessing and managing risks to promote the achievement of their business objectives and the Overriding Business Principles.
+- Risk strategy is set in conjunction with the annual business planning cycle to ensure it is aligned with the IntegraFin Group's strategic objectives. - The IntegraFin Group will adopt a risk culture that has risk management informing all key strategic decision making. - The IntegraFin Group will be proactive in understanding, assessing and managing risks to promote the achievement of its business objectives and principles.